giangchicken/Giang-s-book/Industry Classification Schemes.md

 ---

-### **Industry Classification**:
+### **Industry Classification**
 **Industry classification schemes** organize firms to facilitate economic and financial analyses.
 The effectiveness of these schemes varies based on how accurately they capture industry-specific behaviors.

 ---
 ### **Classification Schemes**:
    - **SIC (Standard Industrial Classification)**: Developed by the U.S. government, SIC is widely used but is now being phased out in favor of NAICS.